 1 tsp black pepper

 500g pasta of choice

 Preheat oven to 180 degrees celsius.
 Line a baking tray with parchment paper.
 Slice pumpkin into 2 inch thick wedges.
 Leave seeds and skin on.
 Lie on tray and sprinkle with salt.
-Drizzle in olive oil.
+Drizzle in Extra Virgin Olive Oil.
 Roast for 1 hour or until soft and caramelised.
 Add garlic to the tray after 30 minutes.